PFython/cleverdict/README.md

 ## 6. DEEPER DIVE INTO ATTRIBUTE NAMES

-**QUIZ QUESTION:** Did you know that since [PEP3131](https://www.python.org/dev/peps/pep-3131/) many unicode letters are valid in attribute names?
+**QUIZ QUESTION:** Did you know that since [PEP3131](https://www.python.org/dev/peps/pep-3131/) many (but not all) unicode characters are valid in attribute names?

     >>> x = CleverDict(значение = "znacheniyeh: Russian word for 'value'")
     >>> x.значение
     "znacheniyeh: Russian word for 'value'"

-`CleverDict` replaces all remaining *invalid* characters such as punctuation marks with "`_`" on a *first come, first served* basis.
+`CleverDict` replaces all *invalid* characters such as punctuation marks with "`_`" on a *first come, first served* basis.
 To avoid duplicates or over-writing, a `KeyError` is raised in the event of a 'clash', which is your **strong hint** to rename one of the offending dictionary keys!
 For example:

     >>> x = CleverDict({"one-two": "hypen",
                         "one/two": "forward slash"})